-The Department of Energy’s SunShot Initiative has awarded CSE $1.2 million to help overcome barriers in local jurisdictional permitting and regulatory processes that add to the cost of small rooftop photovoltaic (PV) systems and slow solar adoption by residents and small businesses.
+The Department of Energy’s SunShot Initiative awarded CSE $1.2 million to help overcome barriers in local jurisdictional permitting and regulatory processes that add to the cost of small rooftop photovoltaic (PV) systems and slow solar adoption by residents and small businesses.

 Program at a Glance

-- Program Goals
+Program Goals

 Provide recommendations to local governments on small PV installation and permitting issues, providing actionable strategies that reduce soft costs and promote greater solar adoption

-- CSE's Role
+CSE's Role

 Conduct study and provide nationwide education and outreach

-- Technologies
+Technologies

-- Key Partners
+Key Partners

 Lawrence Berkeley National Laboratory, industry associations, state energy offices, local government building departments

-- State or Local Policies Supported
+State Policies Supported

 U.S. Department of Energy SunShot Initiative

-- Impact Statement
+Impact Statement

 Provide streamlined, standardized solar permitting and regulatory processes to local governments that reduce solar installation costs in jurisdictions across the U.S.